-MUS 102 - Music Fundamentals 3.0 Credit(s) Lecture 3
+MUS 102 - Music Fundamentals

 Music Fundamentals serves the non-musician who wishes to learn the basic music fundamentals including signs, symbols, key signatures, and note reading in bass and treble clef.
 It is recommended for elementary education majors and other students who want a working knowledge of music fundamentals.